AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 Best for: Hard math, scientific problems, anywhere accuracy on well-defined problems matters most

-Gemini 2.5 Deep Think leads our pure-math and GPQA Diamond scores — 94% on AIME-style problems, 92% on GPQA.
+Gemini 2.5 Deep Think leads the published pure-math and GPQA Diamond results — roughly 94% on AIME-style problems and 92% on GPQA in publicly reported figures.
 When the problem is well-defined and has a verifiable answer, Deep Think is hard to beat.
 Combined with Gemini's aggressive pricing, it is also the cheapest frontier reasoning model in the closed-source tier.

-- Best on math: 94% on AIME-style problems
+- Best on math: ~94% on AIME-style problems in published results

-- Best on science: 92% on GPQA Diamond
+- Best on science: ~92% on GPQA Diamond in published results

 - Cheapest closed-frontier reasoning: ~$0.05-0.20 per hard question